M-Scholli/BugWiper2_0/README.md

 CHANCS Aluminium Alloy Double V-Groove Belt Pulley 40 mm OD 8 mm Fixed Pulley for Motor Shaft Bore 6 mm: https://www.amazon.de/gp/product/B0CRR4KS3J

 # Motor Tests:

+In the Hardware folder of this repo is a EXCEL and CSV file witch lots of motors and its comparison and the calculated winding times and forces at different drum diameters.

 ## SRA58SW-555B / 5840-555 Worm Geared Motor